-- one Scholar supported on the Caius Marshall Scholarship; - one Scholar supported on the Glasgow Marshall Scholarship; - one Scholar supported on the Guildhall Marshall Scholarship; - three Scholars supported on the Imperial Marshall Scholarship; - one Scholar supported on the King's College Cambridge Marshall Scholarship; - one Scholar supported on the King's College London Marshall Scholarship; - one Scholar supported on the Leeds Marshall Scholarship; - three Scholars supported on the New College Marshall Scholarship; - one Scholar supported on the Nottingham Marshall Scholarship; - two Scholars supported on the Nuffield Marshall Scholarship; - one Scholar supported on the Oriel Marshall Scholarship; - one Scholar supported on the Queen Mary Marshall Scholarship; - one Scholar supported on the Royal Academy of Music Marshall Scholarship;
+- one Scholar supported on the Edinburgh Marshall Scholarship; - one Scholar supported on the Guildhall Marshall Scholarship; - three Scholars supported on the Imperial Marshall Scholarship; - one Scholar supported on the King's College Cambridge Marshall Scholarship; - one Scholar supported on the King's College London Marshall Scholarship; - one Scholar supported on the Liverpool Marshall Scholarship; - two Scholars supported on the New College Marshall Scholarship; - two Scholars supported on the Nuffield Marshall Scholarship;

-- one Scholar supported on the Somerville Janet Watson Marshall Scholarship; - one Scholar supported on the St John's College Cambridge Marshall Scholarship; - one Scholar supported on the Trinity College Oxford Marshall Scholarship; - one Scholar supported on the UCL Marshall Scholarship; - one Scholar supported on the UEA Marshall Scholarship; - one Scholar supported on the Warwick Marshall Scholarship; - one Scholar supported on the Wolfson College Oxford Marshall Scholarship.
+- one Scholar supported on the Oriel Marshall Scholarship; - one Scholar supported on the Queen Mary Marshall Scholarship; - one Scholar supported on the Sheffield Marshall Scholarship; - two Scholars supported on the Somerville Janet Watson Marshall Scholarship; - two Scholars supported on the St John's College Cambridge Marshall Scholarship; - one Scholar supported on the Sussex Marshall Scholarship; - one Scholar supported on the Trinity College Oxford Marshall Scholarship; - one Scholar supported on the UCL Marshall Scholarship; - one Scholar supported on the UEA Marshall Scholarship; - one Scholar supported on the Warwick Marshall Scholarship; and - one Scholar supported on the Wolfson College Oxford Marshall Scholarship.

-These agreements include the MACC paying for the Scholars' maintenance costs and the partner university/college waiving the tuition fees, to the value of £503,579.
+These agreements include the MACC paying for the Scholars' maintenance costs and the partner university/college waiving the tuition fees, to the value of £624,981.